Victorian Landfill Levy Support 2024 – 2028

-Charitable recycling organisations wishing to apply for inclusion in the program are encouraged to contact Charitable Recycling Australia directly for more information on the eligibility criteria and methodology for claiming relief.
+Charitable reuse organisations wishing to apply for inclusion in the program are encouraged to contact Charitable Reuse Australia directly for more information on the eligibility criteria and methodology for claiming relief.

 Victorian Government Confirms Ongoing Levy Relief